mecid/mecid.github.io/_posts/2020-05-20-fitting-and-filling-view-in-swiftui.md

 #### Filling views
 A filling view tries to fill all available space provided by its parent view.
 Usually, this view doesn't have a proper way to understand its content.
 That's why it fills all the free space.
 SwiftUI provides us a bunch of filling views.
 For example, shapes, colors, spacers, dividers, and GeometryReader.

-Yes, yes.
-GeometryReader is also a filling view.
-GeometryReader always consumes all the available space provided by its parent and allows you to place its child using a manual calculation based on the given instance of GeometryProxy that holds all the needed information about available space and safe area.
-Let's take a look at another example.

 ```swift
 struct RootView: View {
     var body: some View {